 No bueno: that poached egg taken from the Colorado bandwagon they’re riding on.

-Recommeded: yes, it’s basic and bastardized like the rest, but if you’re going to come here, they make up for it in atmosphere, service, and the yakitori.
+Recommended: yes, it’s basic and bastardized like the rest, but if you’re going to come here, they make up for it in atmosphere, service, and the yakitori.

 “All of the ramens are made to order; please allow additional time – Ototo.”
 Is it just me, or does this imply that the other food is not made to order?
 Well, das cool because we aren’t dealing with noobs here.
 Ototo is the 3rd restaurant out of three (Sushi Den and Izakaya Den being the other two) that are all within a block from one another.
 The brothers/owners are from Fukuoka which is on the Southernmost island in Japan.
 It is also where tonkotsu “Hakata” style ramen originated out of, so you might expect to have something like the infamous Ichiran here?
-Well, you’d be wrong to think that because you’re in Colorado, so what you will get, is one of the only places to offer Chinese style “egg noodles” in their ramen vs. the traditional wheat because you know, fusion, yea man (#kansui).
+Well, you’d be wrong to think that because you’re in Colorado, so what you will get, is one of the few places to offer Chinese style “egg noodles” in their ramen vs. the traditional wheat because you know, fusion, yea man (#kansui).

 4. Sera’s Ramen Enclave (3-way tie)